Hkwln/nnupytorch/Readme.md

     Here is a cnn which which is still in progress, it should recognize simple math symbols like circle, kite,parallelogram, rectangle, rhombos, square, trapezoid, triangle.
 - Tests:
     Here is a cudacheck test to see if cuda works on your system and a model, which is a model blueprint that helped me
+- ohter:
+  Here you find some other experimentations about pytorch